Dominion Energy (NYSE:D) Releases FY 2022 Earnings Guidance

-Dominion Energy (NYSE:D – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Dominion Energy (NYSE:D – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $3.95-$4.25 for the period, compared to the consensus estimate of $4.12.
 The company issued revenue guidance of -.
 Dominion Energy also updated its Q3 2022 guidance to $0.98-$1.13 EPS.

 Hedge Funds Weigh In On Dominion Energy